Sakshika08/devops-notes/Terraform/Revision-Notes.md

 File: ``` terraform.tfstate ```

 Purpose:
-Tracks current infrastructure state.
+- Tracks current infrastructure state.
+- Maps Terraform resources to real-world resources.
-Terraform compares state file and code to determine changes.
+- Terraform compares the state file with the configuration code to determine what needs to be created, updated, or destroyed.

 **Why Important?**
 - Tracks created resources.